INS Sindhurakshak: Explosion and sinking (2013)

 On 14 August 2013, the Sindhurakshak sank after explosions caused by a fire on board when the submarine was berthed at Mumbai.
 The fire, followed by a series of ordnance blasts on the armed submarine, occurred shortly after midnight.
-The fire was put out within two hours though, due to damage from the explosions, the submarine sank and was partially submerged in 15 metres deep water at its berth, with only a portion of the sail visible above the water surface.
+Though the fire was put out within two hours, due to damage from the explosions, the submarine sank and was partially submerged in 15 metres deep water at its berth, with only a portion of the sail visible above the water surface.
 Three sailors on board reportedly jumped off to safety.
 Navy divers were also brought in as there was a possibility that 18 personnel were trapped inside and Defence Minister A. K. Antony confirmed that there were fatalities.
 Other sources stated that a small explosion occurred around midnight which then triggered the two larger explosions.

 Due to the explosion, the front section of the submarine was twisted, bent and crumpled, and water had entered the forward compartment.
 Another submarine, INS Sindhughosh was berthed very close to Sindhurakshak in the congested Mumbai naval dockyard; and sustained minor fire damage, though the navy did not release details of the extent of damage.
 Sindhurakshaks double hull was credited with preventing further damage to surrounding vessels.
 Official sources at the time said it was "highly unlikely" the submarine could be returned to service.
 The navy planned to begin salvage operations after the rescue operation was completed.
 By 19 August, seven bodies had been recovered, with 11 still missing.
 On 31 August, six of the eleven recovered bodies had been identified and sent home for last rites with military honours.

 The Navy's preliminary report indicated that "an accident or inadvertent mishandling of ammunition" was the cause of the explosions; the full incident report would only be completed after the submarine was raised.
 The salvage contract was awarded on 31 January 2014 to Resolve India, a subsidiary of the US-based Resolve Marine Group.
 The submarine was brought to the surface on 6 June 2014.
 In December 2014, a naval court of inquiry arrived at the preliminary conclusion that human error as a result of crew fatigue caused the disaster.
 A senior officer stated that "the crew was working beyond their prescribed hours.
 Fatigue and exhaustion may have triggered human error that led to the accident.
 Standard operating procedures were violated at several levels".
 A 2017 report by the Comptroller and Auditor General of India quoted the Navy's Board of Inquiry stating that "Submarine authorities concerned didn’t properly assess the crew fatigue, besides, the submarine was holding ammunition nearing life expiry".

 Initially, the navy was hopeful of using Sindhurakshak after it was salvaged, but on Navy Day 2015, Vice Admiral Cheema confirmed the Sindhurakshak would be disposed of.
-After a period of use for the training of marine commandos, the submarine was sunk in 3000 metres of water in the Arabian Sea during June 2017.
+After a period of use for the training of marine commandos, the submarine was sunk in 3000 metres of water in the Arabian Sea in June 2017.